-- Daily attendance monitoring; - Weekly attendance analysis; - Specific individual, cohort and group monitoring particularly for vulnerable groups i.e. children with a social worker or where there are concerns relating to attendance and/or punctuality; - Half termly and termly attendance analysis for individuals, registration groups, cohorts and vulnerable groups.
+- Daily attendance monitoring; - Weekly attendance analysis; - Specific individual, cohort and group monitoring particularly for vulnerable groups i.e. children with a social worker or where there are concerns relating to attendance and/or punctuality; - The school's strategy for using data to target attendance improvement efforts to the pupils or pupil cohorts who need it most. - The school's strategy for reducing persistent and severe absence, including how access to wider support services will be provided to remove the barriers to attendance and when support will be formalised in conjunction with the local authority. - Half termly and termly attendance analysis for individuals, registration groups, cohorts and vulnerable groups.